microsoft/TypeScript-Handbook/pages/Module Resolution.md

 * resolve `/node_modules/moduleB/index.js`
 * resolve `/node_modules/moduleB` as a package

-See [nodejs loading modules from `node_modules` documentation](https://nodejs.org/api/modules.html#modules_loading_from_node_modules_folders) for more details.
+See [Node.js loading modules from `node_modules` documentation](https://nodejs.org/api/modules.html#modules_loading_from_node_modules_folders) for more details.

 #### How TypeScript resolves modules

-TypeScript will *mimic* the nodejs resolution strategy at run-time as described above to locate definition files for modules at compile-time.
+TypeScript will *mimic* the Node.js resolution strategy at run-time as described above to locate definition files for modules at compile-time.
-TypeScript *overlays* the TypeScript source file extensions (`.ts`, `.tsx`, and `.d.ts`) on the nodejs resolution logic.
+TypeScript *overlays* the TypeScript source file extensions (`.ts`, `.tsx`, and `.d.ts`) on the Node.js resolution logic.
 A `"typings"` field in `package.json` at compile-time serves to identify the "main" module definition for a package, similar to how `"main"` behaves at run-time.

 An import statement `import {b} from "./moduleB"` in a ts file `/src/moduleA.ts` would result in attempting the following locations for locating `"moduleB"`: